Nodaway County, Missouri: Crime

-On Sept 13, 2012, Kevin Dell Mooney, 31, and Tony Overlin, 23, both of Bethany, ambushed Northwest Missouri State University student Tomarken Smith, 21, of Jennings, outside a local bar as Smith exited the establishment.
+On September 13, 2012, Kevin Dell Mooney, 31, and Tony Overlin, 23, both of Bethany, ambushed Northwest Missouri State University student Tomarken Smith, 21, of Jennings, outside a local bar as Smith exited the establishment.
 Mooney and Overlin attacked and beat him, knocking him to the sidewalk.
 Smith fell, struck his head on the pavement, and was knocked unconscious, causing him to stop breathing.
 Maryville Public Safety Officers were on scene within seconds of the altercation and immediately began CPR, but were unable to revive him.
 Smith was pronounced dead at 2:21 a.m.
 Mooney and Overlin were picked up moments after the altercation by other Maryville Public Safety Officers and taken into custody, and booked into the Nodaway County Jail.
 They were both charged with second-degree murder and first-degree assault On September 3, 2013, Mooney pleaded guilty to involuntary manslaughter in Atchison County Circuit Court for his role in the death.

 On September 4, 2013, in the Circuit Court of Buchanan County, Overlin was sentenced to serve six years in prison by Judge Patrick Robb, after Overlin was found guilty of the Class C felony of involuntary manslaughter.
 On September 30, 2013, Mooney was sentenced to six years in prison.
 "Both Law Enforcement and Tomarken's family were involved from the very beginning and agreed the final outcome of this case was just and appropriate," said Robert Rice, Prosecuting Attorney of Nodaway County, Missouri.
 Tomarken's family and several law enforcement officials attended the court hearing.

 On June 27, 2013, Steve Parsons, owner of Parsons Tires in Maryville and Stanberry, committed suicide in a Nodaway County Courthouse courtroom, using a cyanide capsule that he had purchased online several days before.
-Parsons secretly slid the capsule into his mouth, after hearing he would be sent to prison for seven years for being guilty of the statutory sodomy of a 14-year-old girl, who was his babysitter.
+Parsons secretly slid the capsule into his mouth, after hearing he would be sent to prison for seven years for being guilty of the statutory sodomy of a 14-year-old girl, who was babysitter to his children.
 Parsons had a seizure in court and was transported by EMS to Heartland Regional Hospital ER in Saint Joseph.
 While en route, Parsons went into cardiac arrest, and was pronounced dead by the local coroner upon arrival.